Keeping the autumn nature journal often means capturing the sounds, scents, and colors of a fleeting moment.

 The autumnal equinox on September 21 or 22 is the “beginning of fall”.
 For some people Fall begins weeks before on August 7 (Lamas or Lughnasadh on the Old English and Celtic calendars).
 This would make the September equinox the mid-point.

-What to write, draw or photograph in the fleeing moments of fall?
+What to write, draw or photograph in the fleeting moments of fall?

 The Weather and Atmosphere